niharpatil/esenotes/README.md

 ## To make changes
 1. Clone this repository
-1. Edit the notes.md file
+1. Edit the appropraite chapter[number].md file
 1. Make PR